lukekarrys/eslint-config/README.md

 Use it if you want to write code exactly like me.
 It's probably not that useful to you though.

-I'll probably change stuff quite a bit and bump the patch version, and leave major overhauls for major versions.
+I'll probably change stuff quite a bit and just bump the patch version, and leave major versions for when I don't want to update existing projects to lint against the latest config.

 Things it does